 Note that the empty set is again a special case.
 It contains no members.
 As a result, it is a set whose members are all ordered pairs-all none of them!
 So it is, perhaps surprisingly, a binary relation.
-(Similarly, it is a ternary relation, a set each member of which is an ordered triple, a quaternary relation, a set each member of which is an ordered triple, a quaternary relation, a set each member of which is an ordered quadruple, and so on.)
+(Similarly, it is a ternary relation, a set each member of which is an ordered triple, a quaternary relation, a set each member of which is an ordered triple, a quaternary relation, a set each member of which is an ordered triple, a quaternary relation, a set each member of which is an ordered quadruple, and so on.)